 A swimming pool cover can raise the water temperature of your pool by up to 8 degrees.
 If you have an outdoor pool, it’s possible to use a solar blanket to absorb sunlight into the water and warm it up!
 You can heat your pool for free!

-How to Use a Solar Cover / How it Works
+How to Use a Solar Cover & How Solar Covers Work

 Swimming pool covers work best when used during the swimming season in daylight hours.
 Simply pull the cover off the pool before swimming and replace the cover as soon as you’re done using the pool.
 You may manually slide the cover on and off and fold them as needed.
 To make the blanket even easier to apply and remove, you may choose to invest in an automatic or semi-automatic pool cover reel system which will roll up the blanket for you.